A data-driven marketing strategy is the only way to reach your customers, stay competitive, and tell brand stories that others will care about.

 The challenge with pulling this type of data is too much of it.
 Big data as a concept is overwhelming.
 Marketers are so busy that they don’t have time to manage large analytics programs and extract customer data.

-The good news is that most publishing platforms like Sprinklr, Sprout Social, or Khoros, can cluster and isolate data in a very consumable way.
-Using social analytics to understand your customers and audiences is not as hard as you might think.
+The good news is that most publishing platforms like Sprinklr, Sprout Social, or Khoros can cluster and isolate data in a very consumable way.
+Using social analytics to understand your customers and audiences is not as complicated as you think.

 Data-driven marketing has never been this easy.
 By publishing content and tracking the post copy, creative, and audiences if you’re using paid, you can start to piece together what type of content, narrative, and story angles genuinely resonate with your target audience.